Laos–Vietnam relations

+Laos–Vietnam relations (Quan hệ Lào – Việt Nam, Laotian: ການພົວພັນ ລາວ-ຫວຽດນາມ) are the traditional friendship, special solidarity and comprehensive cooperation from history to the present between the Lao People's Democratic Republic and Socialist Republic of Vietnam.
+The relationship is considered by the Communist Party of Vietnam and the Lao People's Revolutionary Party as well as the State of the two countries as a special relationship with the role of strategic allies but without any alliance commitments.

 History

 Antiquity and medieval era

 Laos and Vietnam share a common border and consequently have had a very complicated relationship.
 Laotian kingdoms often clashed with Vietnamese dynasties and sometimes these clashes would evolve into wars.
 Several border conflicts and territorial disputes would arise, but the most notable of these was the Vietnamese invasion of Laos in the late 15th century.
 The Vietnamese Later Lê dynasty invaded and devastated Laos for nearly two years.
 The Vietnamese subsequently retreated over a span of 10 years (between 1480 and 1490).
 The Vietnamese would not return to Laos for 200 years thereafter.
 However, the Vietnamese invasion damaged Laos heavily and made it seriously weakened.
 Laos could not resist future Vietnamese incursions into the country, despite the fact that they had fostered closer ties with the Ayutthaya Kingdom.